TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

 ### Key concepts
 -   The process of obtaining a license for animal research

--   Training of the responsible personnnel who can work with research animals
+-   Training of the responsible personnel who can work with research animals

 -   Reporting of animal research